-There are two types of dryer manufacturers- one who advocates energy savings and the others who do not consider saving energy an important task primarily because they lack testing facilities or are not qualified enough to conduct testing.
-However, the chart of Energy Costs of Old vs. New Dryers will help you understand the value of energy saving while employing drying parameters.
+There are two types of dryer manufacturers- one advocates energy savings and the other does not consider saving energy an important task primarily because they lack testing facilities or are not qualified enough to conduct testing.
+However, the Energy Costs of Old vs. New Dryer chart will help you understand the value of energy saving while employing drying parameters.

-The charge shows the current average energy costs and after a quick glance, you will clearly understand why latest energy saving technologies is a boon for the business.
-This simply means that the bigger the dryer, the greater will be the savings and thus you will get a better ROI.
+The charge shows the current average energy costs, and after a quick glance, you will clearly understand why the latest energy-saving technologies is a boon for the business.
+This means that the bigger the dryer, the greater will be the savings and thus, you will get a better ROI.

 The performance of any drying system can be analyzed on its ability to maintain the appropriate drying temperature as well as maintaining a constant material temperature at the throat of the injection molding machine or extruder, utilizing minimum heat.
 The regeneration system of the machine should also contribute to energy saving by directing most of the energy to remove the moisture gained during the drying process.

-How to reduce the process heat loss utilizing latest energy saving technologies:
+How to reduce the process heat loss utilizing the latest energy-saving technologies:

-Most of the times, dryer manufacturers trick you in the name of energy saving claims.
-They would claim Temperature Setback or Second Set Point as energy saving features but actually, they aren’t one.
-Temperature setback is more frequently used than a second set point, let’s understand what it is?
+Most of the time, dryer manufacturers trick you in the name of energy-saving claims.
+They would claim Temperature Setback or Second Set Point as energy-saving features, but actually, they aren’t one.
+Temperature setback is more frequently used than a second set point; let’s understand what it is.

-Temperature Setback controls the process temperature and maintains it low which ultimately affects the resin temperature entering in the processing equipment.
-This provokes that machine to have lower heat in the resin by increasing the heat from shear and the band heaters.
-Ultimately, the processing machine ends up using more energy to overcome the shortcomings of the dryer and thus no energy will be saved.
+Temperature Setback controls the process temperature and maintains it low, ultimately affecting the resin temperature entering the processing equipment.
+This provokes the machine to have lower heat in the resin by increasing the heat from the shear and the band heaters.
+Ultimately, the processing machine uses more energy to overcome the shortcomings of the dryer and thus, no power will be saved.

-Another technique that is used for energy savings is VFD’s (variable frequency drives) to control process blower speed.
-The concept behind this process is to minimize the required air level in order to keep the energy level required for process heating to the minimum.
+Another technique that is used for energy savings is VFDs (variable frequency drives) to control process blower speed.
+The concept behind this process is to minimize the required air level in order to keep the energy level required for process heating to a minimum.

 The complete function can be understood through the following image: